 We want all our guests to enjoy Maine safely in all seasons.
 A trip to Maine in any season includes dozens of opportunities for outdoor adventure.
-Kayaking or canoeing on Tripp Lake is one of the truly lovely options when staying with us at our bed and breakfast in Poland Maine.
+Kayaking or canoeing on Tripp Lake is one of the truly lovely options when staying with us at our bed and breakfast in Poland, Maine.
 And from our location you have dozens of hiking, snowshoeing, and cross-country skiing options as well.
-But to truly appreciate all that “Vacationland” offers, it helps to understand a few basic precautions in order to enjoy Maine safely in all seasons.
+But to truly appreciate all that “Vacationland” offers, it helps to understand how to visit Maine safely in all seasons.

 Every sport requires a certain amount of basic equipment, a relative grasp of the mechanics involved, and a modicum amount of physical fitness.
 In addition, awareness of the natural environment and fragile ecosystems helps foster appreciation and respect for the land.